The ISAA: a home within a home in double jeopardy

 A positive affinity between the audience and a presentation creates an ambience of goodwill within the former, leading to a positive interpretation.
 Its negative counterpart is likely to do the opposite.

-Unfortunately the leadership of the ISAA during the period of my membership represents a culture largely infused with a left-wing feminist ideology which preempts the reading of material presented to them.
+Unfortunately the leadership of the ISAA during the period of my membership represented a culture largely infused with a left-wing feminist ideology which preempts the reading of material presented to them.
 Certain notions are rejected out of hand, others are felt to be in need of modification, others still are accepted without question; all depending on the assumed meaning of the material in relation to that a-priori mindset.
 The above are some examples.

 Personally, I love a debate.
-What I find less welcome are closed minds who cannot allow themselves to think outside their little squares and demand that everything fits in precisely their own mental artifacts.
+What I find less welcome are closed minds who cannot allow themselves to think outside their little squares and demand that everything fits in precisely with their own mental artifacts.

 Language is a powerful medium.
 It transforms us.
 Good language needs to be free and makes for liberty.
 Language in chains also imprisons their users.